 Point Letters Out

-Start to get into the habit of pointing out letters when you go out with your toddler, or even just around the house.
-Whether it’s at the shops or out in the street, if you see a letter, point at it, say what it is and see if your child will repeat it for you.
+Start to get into the habit of pointing out letters when you go out with your toddler or just around the house.
+Whether at the shops or out in the street, if you see a letter, point at it, say what it is, and see if your child will repeat it for you.

 Eventually, your child will start pointing them out on their own.

 It’s also a good idea not to overload your child all at once.
-Concentrate on a few letters at a time and practice those over the course of a week or so.
+Instead, concentrate on a few letters at a time and practice those over a week or so.
 Then when you’re out and about, say if you see any of them around and ask your child if they can repeat them for you.

 Make It Fun